Entrepreneurship: Elements

 Entrepreneurship includes the creation or extraction of economic value.
 It is the act of being an entrepreneur, or the owner or manager of a business enterprise who, by risk and initiative, attempts to make profits.
 Entrepreneurs act as managers and oversee the launch and growth of an enterprise.
-According to the scholar V. Ratten, entrepreneurship is defined as:
+Entrepreneurship is defined by scholar V. Ratten as:

 the identification of business-related opportunities through a process of using existing, new or a recombination of resources in an innovative and creative way.

 In the early 19th century, the French economist Jean-Baptiste Say provided a broad definition of entrepreneurship, saying that it "shifts economic resources out of an area of lower and into an area of higher productivity and greater yield".
 Entrepreneurs create something new and unique—they change or transmute value.

 Regardless of the firm size, big or small, it can take part in entrepreneurship opportunities.
 There are four criteria for becoming an entrepreneur.
 First, there must be opportunities or situations to recombine resources to generate profit.
 Second, entrepreneurship requires differences between people, such as preferential access to certain individuals or the ability to recognize information about opportunities.
 Third, taking on a level of risk is a necessity.
 Fourth, the entrepreneurial process requires the organization of people and resources.

-An entrepreneur uses their time, energy, and resources to create value for others.
-They are rewarded for this effort monetarily and therefore both the consumer of the value created and the entrepreneur benefit.
+Entrepreneurship involves creating something new with value by devoting the necessary time and effort, assuming financial and social risks, and receiving resulting monetary rewards.

 The entrepreneur is a factor in and the study of entrepreneurship reaches back to the work of Richard Cantillon and Adam Smith in the late 17th and early 18th centuries.
 However, entrepreneurship was largely ignored theoretically until the late 19th and early 20th centuries and empirically until a profound resurgence in business and economics since the late 1970s.